China Guangfa Bank

 CGB offers a broad range of financial services including personal and corporate banking, asset management, wealth management, broker-dealer and advisory services, issuance services, and treasury services.
 It has more than 500 branches in mainland China, Hong Kong and Macau.
-Based in the Guangdong province bordering Hong Kong, GDB has assets of $265.8 billion (1.648 trillion RMB 2014-12-31 data) with its network expanded to include 34 branches, 661 business outlets, 114 Small Enterprises Banking Centers and 13 smart banks in 71 cities at prefecture level or above in 16 provinces (municipalities and autonomous regions).
+Based in the Guangdong province bordering Hong Kong, GDB has assets of $265.8 billion (1.648 trillion RMB) as of the end of 2014, with its network expanded to include 34 branches, 661 business outlets, 114 Small Enterprises Banking Centers and 13 smart banks in 71 cities at prefecture level or above in 16 provinces (municipalities and autonomous regions).
 The Bank has over 9 million e-banking customers, over 27 million credit cards issued and correspondent bank partnerships with 1,687 bank headquarters and their branches in more than 128 countries and regions.
 It is the first financial institution to establish the strategic cooperation of multi-channel and multi-application e-payment with China UnionPay.